zhutao100/qwen-code/docs/users/overview.md

 qwen
 ```

-Let's start with understanding your codebase.
+Select **Qwen OAuth (Free)** authentication and follow the prompts to log in.
+Then let's start with understanding your codebase.
 Try one of these commands:

 ```
 what does this project do?